whereiswx/angularapp/README.md

 To run locally in terminal: ng serve

 ## To Clone Repository
-Run git clone in terminal: https://github.com/whereiswx/angularapp.git
+Open any directory and run git clone: https://github.com/whereiswx/angularapp.git

-Then cd into the directory (which you created) and run npm install && ng serve to install library while serving the angular project locally.
+Then cd into the directory /angularapp and run npm install && ng serve to install library while serving the angular project locally.

 ## Project Features:
 1. User Management